ajithk-testwork/ShopSphere_Mern-Stock_E-commerce/README.md

 # 🛒 ShopSphere – Full Stack E-Commerce Platform

-ShopSphere is a **full-stack MERN e-commerce application** built with modern technologies, focusing on **secure authentication, product management, cart & order flow, and online payments using Razorpay**.
+ShopSphere is a **full-stack MERN e-commerce application** built with modern technologies, focusing on **secure authentication, product management, cart & order flow, and online payments using Straipe**.

 This project is designed to simulate a **real-world production e-commerce system** and demonstrates strong backend and frontend fundamentals.